-The Company currently holds five Tunisia concessions that comprise a diverse portfolio of development and exploration assets.
+The Company currently holds three Tunisia concessions that comprise a diverse portfolio of development and exploration assets.

-Schematic illustration showing plays and trap types across Serinus Energy’s concessions in Tunisa.
+Schematic illustration showing plays and trap types across Serinus Energy plc’s concessions in Tunisa.

 The Ordovician reservoir at Sabria contains 358 MMbbl OIIP (P50)1, into which only eight wells (12 including re-entries) have been drilled.
 The reservoir comprises a large stratigraphic trap with a continuous oil column that spans the Upper Hamra, Lower Hamra and the El Atchane formations.